 “Are you using Cascade or something else on these glasses?”

 These were the kinds of questions from my husband that would get my teeth grinding.
 I assumed that there was an underlying hint within each one…

 The dishes look dirty.

 In other words, what I heard was: “You aren’t doing a good enough job.”
 And so, I did the chores right away, but with a bit of hurt in my heart.
-It is no wonder that later that day, the mood between us was a little off.
+It was no wonder that later that day, the mood between us was a little off.
 When he asked why, I told him.
-He was shocked and said he didn’t mean to imply what I thought he did.
+He was shocked and said that he didn’t mean to imply what I thought he did.